 What is audiology?

-Audiology is the study of hearing disorders and losses, as well as the prevention and remediation of those issues, according to the American Speech-Language-Hearing Association (ASHA).
+Audiology is the study of hearing disorders and hearing loss, as well as the prevention and remediation of these issues, according to the American Speech-Language-Hearing Association (ASHA).
 ASHA also notes that an audiologist may work with patients to assess, diagnose, treat, and rehabilitate their hearing loss.
 Hearing loss treatment options include auditory brainstem implants, cochlear implants, hearing aids, and more.
-Patients with minor hearing loss may receive counseling or devices to reduce future hearing loss.
+Patients with mild hearing loss may receive counseling or devices to help prevent further hearing loss.

-Due to the field’s focus on the inner ear, audiology also examines and addresses balance and equilibrium problems.
-Audiologists have developed a variety of inner ear rehabilitation devices and techniques that can have a profound impact on quality of life for patients living with vertigo or other balance disorders.
+Because the field focuses on the inner ear, audiology also examines and addresses balance and equilibrium issues.
+Audiologists have developed a variety of inner ear rehabilitation devices and techniques that can profoundly improve the quality of life for patients with vertigo or other balance disorders.

 Audiologist vs. ENT